Hawaii Locals Want Fewer Tourists But Here’s The Problem

 But the housing crisis is just one symptom of a deeper problem that’s now hurting the very businesses that depend on tourism…

-Bruce Fisher from Hawaii Aloha Travel said in June 2025, “It's supposed to be booming, and we've just got through June, and it is really the slowest I've seen it in a long time”.
+One tourism operator named Bruce Fisher from Hawaii Aloha Travel said in mid-2025 that it was supposed to be booming, but it was really the slowest he’d seen it in a long time.

 Here’s the cruel irony.
 Local activists spent years fighting overtourism.
 Telling people Hawaii doesn’t want visitors.
 Protesting.
 Making national news with anti-tourist sentiment – their voices are finally being heard after decades of being ignored.